-In the sequel, we shall always use the euclidian distance on $\R^d$ for positions or velocity, or on $\R^{2d}$ for the couples position-velocity.
+In the sequel, we always use the Euclidean distance on $\R^d$ for positions or velocities, or on $\R^{2d}$ for couples ``position-velocity''.
 In all case, it will be denoted by $|x|$, $|v|$, $|z|$.
 The notation $B_n(a,R)$ will always stand for the ball of center $a$ and radius $R$ in dimension $n=d$ or $2d$.
-Be careful that the Lebesgue measure of a measurable set $A$ will also be denoted by $|A|$.
+The Lebesgue measure of a measurable set $A$ will also be denoted by $|A|$.

 {\bf \textbullet~ Empirical distribution $\mu_N$ and minimal inter-particle distance $d_N$}

 Given a configuration $Z = (X_i,V_i)_{i \leq N}$ of the particles in the phase space $\R^{2dN}$, the associated empirical distribution is the measure